mischareitsma/fis-gtm/tutorial/04-excuting-mumps-routines/04-executing-mumps-routines.md

 To create a routine, write mumps commands to a flat file, with the `.m` extension.

+When executing the routine for the first time, GT.M will compile the mumps routine into an object file.
+At subsequent executions of the same routine, GT.M will use the object file, and not the source file.

-In order to run a mumps routine, the command is `mumps -run <routine-name>`, or in shorter notation `mumps -r <routine-name>`.
-The routine name matches the file name, e.g. `mumps -r mytest` will run `mytest.m`.
+The command `mumps -run <routine-name>`, or in short notation `mumps -r <routine-name>` executes a mumps routine.
+The routine name matches the file name, e.g. `mumps -r mytest` will run the mumps code in `mytest.m`.

-GT.M uses the `gtmroutines` environment variable to know which routine to execute.
-The `gtmroutines` variable is a list of directory locations where GT.M should look for the routine.
+GT.M uses the `gtmroutines` environment variable to search for routines or objects to execute.
+The `gtmroutines` variable is a list of directory locations where GT.M should look for the source routines or the compiled object files.

 ```text
 [gtm@ef0cc0e9ae83 /]$ echo ${gtmroutines}
 /home/gtm/.fis-gtm/V6.3-004_x86_64/o*(/home/gtm/.fis-gtm/V6.3-004_x86_64/r /home/gtm/.fis-gtm/r) /opt/fis-gtm/plugin/o(/opt/fis-gtm/plugin/r) /opt/fis-gtm
 ```

-This variable is used by GT.M to search for routines in the following order:
+The conent of the `gtmroutines` variable is stored in the intrisic GT.M variable `$ZROUTINES`.

+This variable has a space-seperated list of directories, where there are two possible ways of defining the location where GT.M looks:

+1. Different routine and object directories: To store object files in a different location than the mumps routines, the syntax is `/dir/to/object/files(/list/of/dirs /to/mumps/routines)`.
+In this example, the director `/dir/to/object/files` stores the object files of routines that are located in either `/list/of/dirs` or `/to/mumps/routines`.
+1. Object and routine files in the same location: `/dir/with/both/files`.
+In this example, the object file of the routine `/dir/with/both/files/test.m` can be found at `/dir/with/both/files/test.o`.

+The order matters for `$ZROUTINES`.
+When executing a routine with the `mumps -run` command, for example `test`, the following order is used by GT.M:

+1. Check for `test.o` in directories that start with `/home/gtm/.fis-gtm/V6.3-004_x86_64/o` (note the wild card `*` in `gtmroutines`)
-1. `/home/gtm/.fis-gtm/V6.3-004_x84_64/r`
+   1. Check for `test.m` in `/home/gtm/.fis-gtm/V6.3-004_x84_64/r`
-1. `/home/gtm/.fis-gtm/r`
+   1. Check for `test.m` in `/home/gtm/.fis-gtm/r`
+1. Check for `test.o` in `/opt/fis-gtm/plugin/o`
-1. `/opt/fis-gtm/plugin/r`
+   1. Check for `test.m` in `/opt/fis-gtm/plugin/r`

-The directory in front of the list of the routine directories, is the directory where the object files (compiled mumps files) are stored.
+1. Check for `test.o` in `/opt/fis-gtm`
+1. Check for `test.m` in `/opt/fis-gtm`

+The `/opt/fis-gtm` directory is the GT.M installation directory, and contains a lot of GT.M utilities, the so-called `%` routines.

 ## Mumps Routines